CharlesDDNoble/JS2D/README.md

 # JS2D
-A small framework for making 2D Javascript games.
+A small framework for making 2D Javascript games and animations.